DataSeer/dataseer-ml/Readme.md

 ## Training

-The DataSeer dataset is a manual collection of all dataset introduction contexts for 2000 Open Access articles from PLOS, classified into the taxonomy of data types developed at the Dataseer [ResearchDataWiki](http://wiki.dataseer.io/doku.php).
+The DataSeer dataset describes all the dataset contexts from 2000 Open Access articles from PLOS, classified into the taxonomy of data types developed at the Dataseer [ResearchDataWiki](http://wiki.dataseer.io/doku.php).
 It contains 21,041 manually classified/annotated sentences about datasets.
+See our [Jupyter Notebook](https://github.com/kermitt2/dataseer-ml/blob/master/notebook/training-analysis-all.ipynb) for some analysis of the dataset.

+After alignment with the actual content of the full article bodies, this dataset is used both for training the recognition of sections introducing datasets (CRF) and the data type and subtype classifiers ([SciBERT](https://github.com/allenai/scibert)).

 # Build